 Defending play with the UK government

-Donations have been matched by the UK government up to £3 million, doubling the difference you make to children’s lives.
+Your donations have been matched by the UK government, up to £3 million, meaning double the difference to children’s lives.
+Thank you.

 The funding from the UK government will help make sure more than 80,000 children in Sierra Leone and Zambia can have a childhood full of play.
 In parts of Sierra Leone and Zambia where poverty and malnutrition unsettle childhoods we’ll support our partners in caring for mums and new babies.
 We’ll help provide vaccinations so children can spend their time in the playground.
 And in Zambia we’ll provide preschools-in-a-box and fill them with everything children need for a stimulating playtime.
 We need your support to make it happen.